jumanzoru/Lie-Detector-Agent/README.md

 ## Future Feature Expansions
 For future improvements, the agent will have an additional feature that checks with the user whether the current guess is correct or not.
 If the user replies no, then the agent will adjust the probabilities by lowering or raising the probabilities of the valid words from the input.
 That is, change *P(Wi|L)* for all valid words *Wi*.
 If yes, then the agent will do nothing because this means that the current probabilities are good.

+# WARNING!
+To run the agent, you will need to download the LieDetector.ipynb file and the politifact_clean_binarized.csv file in the SAME directory.
+Use google collab or VScode to open LieDetector.ipynb and run the cells.
+Don't use jupyter notebook because for some reason jupyter notebook takes ages to load the csv file.
+If you are using google collab, you will need to drag the csv file to the "file" location in google collab and overwrite the file location when reading it.

 ## Contributors